 There are many levels of sewing proficiency.
 Learning to operate a sewing machine is one step, which you can easily get a hang of within a few weeks of regular use.

-As you get a hang of how to use the machine, you can focus on finer details like cutting patterns accurately, aligning your stitches, neatness, and more complex designs.
+As you get a hang of how to use the machine, you can focus on finer details like cutting patterns accurately(you can make patterns at home too), aligning your stitches, neatness, and more complex designs.

 I’d suggest you graduate from one level of complexity to the next – start with something simple, like pincushions and pillows, and gradually move on to more complicated projects as you get a feel for simpler things.